BV-BRC/BV-BRC-Docs/docroot/quick_references/services/metagenomic_binning_service.md

 ### Assembly Strategy
 3 options are available for read assembly:

-* **MetaSpades [1]** - part of the SPAdes toolkit, developed to address the various challenges of metagenomic assembly.
+* **MetaSpades [2]** - part of the SPAdes toolkit, developed to address the various challenges of metagenomic assembly.
+* **MEGAHIT [3]** - a de novo assembler for assembling large and complex metagenomics data.
+MEGAHIT assembles the data as a whole (i.e., no preprocessing like partitioning and normalization).
+* **Auto** - the service uses the most appropriate strategy for the input data.

-### Parameters
+### Organisms of Interest
+This option allows selection of bacterial or viral annotation, or both.

+* **Bacteria/Archaea** - Uses the RASTtk [4] annotation pipeline.
+* **Viruses** - Uses use one of two annotation pipelines.
+It uses the VIGOR4 [5,6] pipeline if a reference annotation is available for that virus or viral family.
+If not, the Mat Peptide [7] pipeline is used.
+* **Both** - Uses both the bacterial and viral annotation pipelines.

 ### Output Folder
-The workspace folder where results will be placed.
+The workspace folder where analysis job results will be placed.

 ### Output Name
-Name used to uniquely identify results.
+User-defined name used to uniquely identify results.

 ### Genome Group Name
 Name used to create genome group with identified genomes.